FREQUENTLY ASKED QUESTIONS

 Since November 2012 all MikroMasch SPM probes are being manufactured with the new HQ (High Quality) AFM probe technology.
 The pricing is kept at the same inexpensive level that our customers appreciate for many years.

-HQ is the next generation of MikroMasch probes distinguished by its high quality and high repeatability of characteristics.
-In particular, the probes have much more consistent reflectivity of uncoated cantilevers, tip radius and quality factor compared to our former standard probes.
-The HQ probe chips have cut corners that allow them to be used at an angle from the vertical.
+HQ is the next generation of MikroMasch AFM probes distinguished by its high quality and high repeatability of characteristics.
+In particular, the AFM probes have much more consistent reflectivity of the uncoated AFM cantilevers, AFM tip radius and quality factor compared to our former standard AFM probes.
+The HQ AFM probe chips have cut corners that allow them to be used at an angle from the vertical.

-The main advantages of the HQ probes are:
+The main advantages of the HQ AFM probes are:

 HQ - High quality and consistency